 .
 However, the union of shapes cannot be expressed using an interface.

-Interfaces are used for defining a contract regarding the shape of an object; hence they cannot be used with the union of multiple shapes.
+Interfaces are used to define a contract regarding the shape of an object; hence they cannot be used with the union of multiple shapes.
 Even a class cannot implement a type that describes a union of shapes.
-This is one of the important functional differences between interfaces and type alias.
+This is one of the important functional differences between interfaces and type aliases.

-When we define two interfaces with the same name, both of them gets merged into one.
-The resulting interface will have properties from both the interfaces.
+When we define two interfaces with the same name, both of them are merged into one.
+The resulting interface will have properties from both interfaces.
 However, the compiler will complain if we try to define multiple types with the same name.

-In JavaScript, functions are also considered as objects and so it is valid to add properties even on function literals like this:
+In JavaScript, functions are also considered objects and it is valid to add properties even on function literals like this:

-As you can see from the above code, the variable model
+As you can see from the code above, the variable model

 The object of type CarDelivery